drkrillo/docs/creator/3d-essentials/colliders.md

 #### Pointer blocking

-Only shapes that have colliders can be activated with \[pointer events]\(\{{< ref "/content/creator/sdk7/interactivity/button-events/click-events.md" >\}}).
+Only shapes that have colliders can be activated with [pointer events](../sdk7/interactivity/button-events/click-events.md).
 An entity also needs to have a collider to block pointer events from going through it and prevent hitting entities behind it.
 So for example, a player can't pick something up that is locked inside a chest, if the chest has colliders around it.
 The player's pointer events are only affected by meshes that are active in the `ColliderLayer.CL_POINTER` layer.

 By default, a MeshCollider affects both the Physics and the Pointer layers, but you can change this value to only affect one, or neither, and to affect custom layers instead.